FOREX-Dollar gains on Fed confidence, rate rise seen sooner

 "The market pricing was for October of 2015 for the first Fed hike.
 FOMC language, and Fed present language has been for June 2015.
 So the market is now going to be taking some of its certainty off October and placing it more back towards June and that is ultimately going to be a dollar-positive currency move," he said.

 The dollar index, which measures the currency against a basket of major U.S. trading partners, spiked to a three-week high in the wake of the statement.
-It traded up 0.75 percent at the high of the day around 86.041.
+It traded up 0.64 percent at 86.041.

-Investors sold the euro to a one-week low, dropping it to $1.2631 for a loss of 0.76 percent on the day after it had gyrated above and below the unchanged mark much of the session.
+Investors pulled the euro sharply down to a one-week low, dropping it to $1.2632 for a loss of 0.75 percent on the day after it had gyrated above and below the unchanged mark for much of the session.

-A more hawkish Fed stance further illustrated the divergence in central bank monetary policies globally, with the United States looking to raise interest rates while others, particularly in Europe, are looking to lower them or loosen policy to spur moribund growth.
+A more hawkish Fed stance further pointed up the divergence in central bank monetary policies globally, where the United States is looking to raise interest rates while others, particularly in Europe, are looking to lower them or loosen policy to spur moribund growth.

-This contrast was starkest against the Norwegian crown as the dollar climbed 1.38 percent to 6.70 crowns, its strongest since June 2010.
+On Wednesday this contrast was starkest against the Norwegian crown as the dollar climbed 1.42 percent to 6.7060 crowns, its strongest since June 2010.

 NEW YORK, March 12 For some millennial investors, loyalty to one of their favorite apps matters more than financial details in the case of Snap Inc.